The American Lung Association advises that Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death in the United States.

 Extreme COPD: Pulmonary Function Test shows moderate decrease in lung function.
 FEV1 result is below 40%.
 Shortness of breath during rest and minimal exertion.
 Treated with oxygen tank.
 Average Rating: Decline

 After An Extreme COPD Decline

 Don’t panic if you are declined for a traditionally underwritten policy!
-Even though you are a senior with COPD, you can still find an alternative life insurance product that will provide the peace of mind you want.
+Even if you are a senior with COPD, you can still find an alternative life insurance product that will provide the peace of mind you want.

-For example, you may want to purchase a guaranteed acceptance life or final expense life insurance plan.
-Your agent will discuss with you different types of life coverage and what will be your best option.
+I can discuss with you different types of life coverage and what will be your best option.